AET-CS/aet-cs.github.io/white/2025/CS11/projects/Orbs/Description.md

 - Use ArrayLists to manage collections of objects
 - Apply encapsulation principles (private variables, public methods)

+## Project Layout

+Create a new project with two new files "Orb.java" and "OrbSimulation.java".
+You will create Orb.java yourself, described below.
+You will download [OrbSimulation.java](./OrbSimulation.java) and modify it as needed.

 ## The Orb Class

+This describes the content of "Orb.java"

 ### Instance Variables (all private)
 - `x`, `y` - position (in pixels)
 - `vx`, `vy` - velocity (in pixels/second)
 - `ax`, `ay` - acceleration (in pixels/second²)
 - `radius` - size of the orb (in pixels)
-- `color` - Color object for drawing
+- `color` - Color object for drawing (of type `Color`)

+*Note* you should `import java.awt.*`, which defines the `Color` type.
+StdLib include constants like `StdDraw.BLUE`.
+You can find all the colors within the source code [here](https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java.html)

 ### Class Constants (public static final)
 - `WIDTH = 640` - canvas width (you can change this)
 - `HEIGHT = 480` - canvas height (you can change this)
 - `GRAVITY = 980.0` - gravitational acceleration in cm/s

+(in Java, `final` means the value cannot be changed)

 ### Constructors
 You must implement **three constructors**: